Female crash dummies are not used in car crash testing

 “When all of a sudden you saw these people being injured by a safety technology that was supposed to save their lives, I think there was just so much public outcry,” she says.
 “You have all the elements coming together where you had a problem of children being injured, public opinion, congressional interest, and a legal system that was not going to let this continue.
 You had all the elements for action.”

 By comparison, even though more than 10 thousand women were killed and over 1.4 million women were injured in car crashes in 2017, Gillan says that the issue of higher injury and fatality risks for women is difficult to publicize.
-That may explain why studies like Forman’s grab headlines every few years before fading away.
+That may explain why studies like Jason Forman’s, [a principal scientist at UVA’s Center for Applied Biomechanics,] grab headlines every few years before fading away.

 When safety regulations only deal with harm to 50 percent of the public, there is a problem

-The Consumer Reports study notes, “If regulators do decide to make a change, Astrid Linder, Ph.D., a professor at Chalmers University in Sweden and the research director of traffic safety at the Swedish National Road and Transport Institute, estimates that we could have an average female crash test dummy included in official crash tests by 2030, assuming it would take between two and three years to formulate a new regulation and about five years to change test protocol.”
+The Consumer Reports study notes, “If regulators do decide to make a change, Astrid Linder, Ph.D., a professor at Chalmers University in Sweden and the research director of traffic safety at the Swedish National Road and Transport Institute, estimates that we could have an average female crash test dummy included in official crash tests by 2030.
+This assumes it would take between two and three years to formulate a new regulation and about five years to change test protocol.”

 It is time that Congress takes action.
-Forty years of bureaucratic inaction is enough.
+More than forty years of bureaucratic inaction is enough.

 Charlie Leocha is the President of Travelers United.
 He has been working in Washington, DC, for the past 11 years with Congress, the Department of Transportation and industry stakeholders on travel issues.
 He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.